Auto-PRE: An Automatic and Cost-Efficient Peer-Review Framework for Language Generation Evaluation: Introduction

 \section{Introduction}

-Recently, the persistent advance of large language models (LLMs) has attracted a lot of attention in both academic and industry \cite{li2023large,yang2023large}.
-As LLMs evolve rapidly, how to evaluate their performance effectively and efficiently has become a crucial research question.
+Recently, the rapid advancement of large language models (LLMs) has attracted significant attention from both academia and industry \cite{yang2025qwen3,liu2024deepseek}.
+As LLMs evolve rapidly, how to evaluate their performance effectively and efficiently has become a crucial question.

-Existing evaluation methods for LLMs can be categorized into two types: manual evaluation \cite{Zheng2023JudgingLW} and automated evaluation \cite{chang2024survey}.
-Manual evaluation is considered the most reliable and effective method, but it is usually sub-optimal due to its high costs in practice.
-Automated evaluation aims to reduce the cost by directly assessing model performance without using human annotations.
-However, existing automated evaluation methods often support limited types of task formats (e.g., multiple-choice questions) and need human-created references for judgments.
-While recent studies have attempted to build reference-free frameworks for open-ended task evaluation with LLMs, research \cite{zeng2023evaluating} has shown LLM-based evaluators, including the powerful GPT-4 \cite{achiam2023gpt}, may often prefer answers generated from models sharing the same origin with them, which introduces systematic biases into the evaluation framework and thus has limited reliability in practice.
+Existing evaluation methods for LLMs can be categorized into two types: manual evaluation \cite{Zheng2023JudgingLW} and automatic evaluation \cite{chang2024survey}.
+Manual evaluation is considered the most reliable and effective method, but it is usually suboptimal due to its high costs in practice.
+Automatic evaluation aims to reduce the cost by directly assessing model performance without human annotations.
+However, existing automatic evaluation methods often support limited types of task formats (e.g., multiple-choice questions) and need human-created references for judgments.
+While recent studies have attempted to build reference-free frameworks for open-ended task evaluation with LLMs, research \cite{zeng2024eeif} has shown LLM-based evaluators (or reviewers), including the powerful GPT-4 \cite{achiam2023gpt}, may exhibit a preference for answers generated by models with the same origin.
+In our paper, we refer to this preference as a systematic bias, which could limit the reliability of the evaluation framework in practice.